ctrliq/ciq-shim-build/README.md

 ### Is upstream commit [75b0cea7bf307f362057cc778efe89af4c615354 "ACPI: configfs: Disallow loading ACPI tables when locked down"](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=75b0cea7bf307f362057cc778efe89af4c615354) applied?
 ### Is upstream commit [eadb2f47a3ced5c64b23b90fd2a3463f63726066 "lockdown: also lock down previous kgdb use"](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=eadb2f47a3ced5c64b23b90fd2a3463f63726066) applied?
 *******************************************************************************
-Yes, all of these patches are already in the Rocky/RHEL 9 kernels we plan to base on.
+Yes, all of these patches are already in the Centos 7 kernels.

 *******************************************************************************
 ### Do you build your signed kernel with additional local patches?
 What do they do?
 *******************************************************************************
 Generally we'll be performing 2 sorts of mofifications:

-- Fixes and enhancements (especially security updates) to continue long-term support of a previous Rocky Linux release.
-For example, further backports to the Rocky/RHEL 9.2 kernel (kernel-5.14.0-284) to keep it updated for customers, or FIPS enhancements/restrictions for those that require compliance.
+- Fixes and enhancements (especially security updates) to continue long-term support of a previous Centos Linux release.
+For example, further backports to the Centos/RHEL 7.9 kernel (kernel-5.14.0-284) to keep it updated for customers.

-- Builds of recent mainline (ML) and longterm (LT) upstream kernel releases designed for installation on Rocky Linux.
+- Builds of recent mainline (ML) and longterm (LT) upstream kernel releases designed for installation on Centos Linux.
 Different variants are planned with compile-time configuration tweaks, especially around enhancing high performance computing (HPC) applications.

 *******************************************************************************
 ### Do you use an ephemeral key for signing kernel modules?